lukascivil/basecamp-essentials/README.md

 sleep(3000)
 ```

+Ps:.
+(Basecamp Essentials) features will always work regardless of whether the page has been loaded or not.
+The architecture tries to keep its operation always updated so that the user does not have to update the page every time.
+The project was designed in this way to maintain a good user experience.

 ### What problems can you help
 1. [refactor] Remove SetInterval and use recursive function
 2. [refactor] Organize content.ts Separate renders from eventHanlders at the same file, or create a filer per strategy and content.js will be our bootstrap